purzelrakete/bandit/README.md

      |<-----------------|
 ```

-Get a variant from the HTTP API first:
+Get a variation from the HTTP API first:

     GET https://api/experiements/widgets?uid=11 HTTP/1.0

-The API responds with a variant:
+The API responds with a variation:

     HTTP/1.0 200 OK
     Content-Type: text/json